mhcoen/mcp-relay/README.md

 **The relay is global.** The buffer at `~/.relay_buffer.db` is shared across all projects.
 Claude Desktop has no concept of which project you're working on—it's a general-purpose chat interface—so per-project isolation isn't practical.
 This is intentional: one user, one machine, one relay.

 If you switch projects in Code, the relay comes with you.
-Old messages from the previous project may still be there; use `relay_clear()` if you want a fresh start.
+Old messages from the previous project may still be there; use `relay_clear()` or `/relay clear` if you want a fresh start.
 If you want separate conversations in Desktop for different projects, just start a new chat there.

 ## Tools